WISPA Opens Flagship Trade Show - WISPAPALOOZA

 “Our community-based providers use an all-the-above toolbox so all Americans get competitive, innovative and affordable internet access in their communities,” stated Aiken.
 “Look at the WISPAPALOOZA exhibition floor and education panels and you’ll see the amazing diversity, resilience and continued evolution of an industry that’s future-proofing solutions for their customers and marketplace.”

-WISPA’s approximately 1000 members are composed of fixed Wireless Internet Service Providers (WISPs) and the industry that supports fixed wireless broadband, including equipment suppliers, support services, and other components needed to run a successful business.
-Our members, and WISPs, in general, provide broadband access to over 4 million residential and business customers, often in exclusively rural areas.
+WISPA’s 1000 members are composed of fixed Wireless Internet Service Providers (WISPs) and the evolving industry that supports fixed broadband connectivity, including equipment suppliers, support services, and other components needed to run a successful business.
+Our members, and WISPs in general, provide broadband access to millions of residential and business customers in rural, urban and Tribal areas across America.